-- 3-fluid ounce tube of Neutrogena Pure & Free Baby Mineral Sunscreen Lotion with Broad Spectrum SPF 50 provides baby with superior sun protection against harmful UVA & UVB rays to prevent sunburn
+- 3-fluid ounce tube of Neutrogena Pure & Free Baby Mineral Sunscreen Lotion with Broad Spectrum SPF 50 provides baby with superior sun protection against harmful UVA & UVB rays to help prevent sunburn

 - Specially formulated baby mineral sunscreen lotion is made with naturally-sourced 100% zinc oxide and contains Purescreen Technology to absorb, reflect and scatter dangerous sunrays

 - This baby zinc sunscreen is made with a unique tear-free formula so it won't sting eyes and is free of fragrance, parabens, phthalates, dyes and irritating chemicals

 The Blue Lizard Australian Sunscreen Baby SPF 30 is a unique type of sunscreen for your baby.
 What makes this baby sunscreen so unique, and slightly cool, is that the cap turns blue when you are out in harmful UV sunlight.
 This sunscreen is also waterproof and contains zinc oxide to help protect your baby’s skin from the sun.
 It also includes titanium oxide which helps protect your baby’s skin even more from harmful UV sunlight.